artursudnik-janrain/entities-export/Readme.md

 During execution, script produces console output with some details.

-When executed for the first time output:
+When executed for the first time:
 ```text
 this is the first export run for jenmcapture.us-dev, DCS_840
 checking total entities count